home-assistant/home-assistant.io/source/_integrations/honeywell.markdown

 {% configuration %}
 username:
-  description: Email address of an account with access the TCC website
+  description: Email address of an account with access to the TCC website.
   required: true
   type: string
 password: